derekargueta/Projects/README.md

 Web
 ---------

-**Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
+**1) Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
 Have it put the results into an easily searchable index file.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust